jotacalderon94/startup/notes.md

 it has been some time, today while working on deploying simon first I got confused because I wasnt able to see all the buttons on the navbar, but then I double check the authentication part which makes possible the renderization of the other part.

+the changes I need to do now are useState to storage the tasks users want to use useEffect to save changes on those tasks maybe useContext to share data across components, but not sure yet how I will implement it.

 ## Helpful links

 - [Course instruction](https://github.com/webprogramming260)